Alexis Jacknow is a Los Angeles-based, multidisciplinary director, actor and writer.

 At the UCLA School of Theater, Film and Television, she directed the world premieres of Georgia Is Waiting and A Wolf’s Mother for the M.F.A.
 New Play Festival.

-In Fall 2019, she will direct L.A.
+In Fall 2019, she directed L.A.
 Theatre Works’ national tour of Seven.

 She is currently attached to direct Erin Darke’s feature, Mad About Saffron, and is in development on her own feature, The Villager, with producer Chris Ohlson.